Pro-Palestinian "uncommitted" voters hope Harris campaign does more before election day

 Pro-Palestinian "uncommitted" voters want more from the Harris campaign

-MINNEAPOLIS — The final sprint is on, and the stage is set for Vice-President Kamala Harris and former President Donald Trump's first presidential debate Tuesday.
+MINNEAPOLIS — The final sprint is on, and the stage is set for Vice President Kamala Harris and former President Donald Trump's first presidential debate on Tuesday.

-With the Democratic National Convention (DNC) over, the last leg of the race is on, but democratic delegates of the pro-Palestinian "uncommitted" movement are holding out.
+With the Democratic National Convention over, the last leg of the race is on, but Democratic delegates of the pro-Palestinian "uncommitted" movement are holding out.

 Both parties have been crisscrossing the nation, to attract voters and build support.

-But uncommitted delegates like Asma Mohammed said an opportunity to unite the party was denied at the DNC.
+However, uncommitted delegates like Asma Mohammed said that an opportunity to unite the party had been denied at the DNC.

 "The Harris campaign said they did not want a Palestinian Speaker on stage," Mohammed said.
 "They were missing an opportunity to tell voters that they cared."